PeptidesDNA

 Correct timing is the difference between a stack that works and one that doesn't.
 Understanding half-lives is essential:

-• CJC-1295 (no DAC) — half-life ~30 minutes.
-Also requires fasted administration.
-Often combined with Ipamorelin in the same syringe for convenience.
+CJC-1295 (no DAC) ~30 minutes Fasted; often combined with Ipamorelin in same syringe Yes

 The fasted injection rule for GH secretagogues is non-negotiable.
 Eating before injecting CJC-1295 or Ipamorelin renders them nearly ineffective.
 This is the single most common mistake new users make.